JollyGent/project-rollingpaper/README.md

 Frontpage:
 <img width="1605" height="744" alt="image" src="https://github.com/user-attachments/assets/e0a36cc3-983e-47d2-8cce-6cad08a1341b" />

-The page simply looks like this, and all you have to do is to express yourself on what advice, feedbacks and thoughts you have about the person, and click 'Post.'
+The page simply looks like this, and all you have to do is to express yourself on what advice, feedbacks and thoughts you have about the person in under 280 characters, and click 'Post'.

 After sending the message, the frontpage updates:
 <img width="1605" height="744" alt="image" src="https://github.com/user-attachments/assets/b3a6c16c-f734-4b8c-bac9-fafcb2af9483" />